Calendar Events

 GP 230

-This bill would prohibit the New Hampshire government from regulating pregnancy resource centers regarding information or services related to abortion and contraception.
-If passed, it would allow these centers, which often provide misleading or incomplete information, to operate without oversight, potentially limiting individuals' access to comprehensive reproductive healthcare and informed decision-making.
+This bill would prevent the government from regulating pregnancy resource centers concerning information or services related to abortion and contraception.
+If passed, it would allow these centers, which often provide biased or misleading information, to operate without oversight, thereby undermining individuals' ability to make informed decisions about their reproductive healthcare and limiting access to comprehensive care.

 HB1416